Feynman’s Maze-Running Story

 The Shepard research programme, as apparently conducted in part by Curtis, is the source of the Feynman anecdote.

-The ‘Mr Young’ was probably Curtis as a grad student, and the work reported in most depth in Curtis1936, and Feynman is slightly off by a year.
+The ‘Mr Young’ was probably Curtis as a grad student, and the work reported in most depth in Curtis 193688ya, and Feynman is slightly off by a year.
 Feynman is either wrong about the name, confusing it with a much more famous animal psychologist, or there is another Young in a minor role somewhere—perhaps the person who told him about the UMich maze-running.
 And he is correct that it was not cited much, if at all, by subsequent psychology researchers (regardless of when one checks).

-Is This Cargo Cult Science?
+But Is This Cargo Cult Science?

 Does the Shepard-Curtis work on floor cues bear the weight of Feynman’s use of it as a morality play exemplifying bad “cargo cult science”?

-Maybe.
-Maze-running may not be a huge area in 1974 (or today), but it’s also not like it went away completely, and mazes continue to be used occasionally—are they vulnerable to floor cues?
+Maybe…?
+Maze-running may not be a huge area in 197450ya (or today), but it’s also not like it went away completely, and mazes continue to be used occasionally—are they vulnerable to floor cues?
 Presumably yes, because I am not aware of any standard maze construction methods which would inherently obviate floor cues, and I don’t recall any mention of mazes switching to the suspended mesh that Curtis found least vulnerable to clever rats.
-In this regard, the story works: Shepard-Curtis found something important about constructing mazes, and it simply got ignored, being somehow in a quantum superposition of so trivial & well-known it’s not worth even publishing but also done right by no one & this is not considered a problem or even known to the researchers ostensibly producing valuable knowledge.

-On the other hand, it may be an embarrassing story about scientific flaws, but it’s unclear that it would make any difference to what maze-running gets done.
 The Shepard-Curtis work wasn’t all that obscure, when it was primarily done in the 1920s–1930s.
-It sat solidly in a tradition of maze-running work going back to Carr & Watson1908 on how rats are surprisingly flexible about how they learn to run a maze, exploiting any side-channel allowed them; this may not have been the most exciting or famous kind of maze-running research, exactly, but you certainly couldn’t call it ‘hidden’ or ‘suppressed’ by a cabal of psychologists pushing fatally-flawed results from their paper-mills manufacturing tenure & grants.
-Floor-cues certainly are no problem for the major uses of mazes today like the swimming test, and I’m not sure it would affect the various rat studies in neuroscience & reinforcement-learning I generally read.
+It sat solidly in a tradition of maze-running work going back to 1908 on how rats are surprisingly flexible about how they learn to run a maze, exploiting any side-channel allowed them; this may not have been the most exciting or famous kind of maze-running research, exactly, but you certainly couldn’t call it ‘hidden’ or ‘suppressed’ by a cabal of psychologists pushing fatally-flawed results from their paper-mills manufacturing tenure & grants.

 Publish Or Perish